samjmck/tobcalc/README.md

 ## Is it secure?

+The transactions file gets processed locally.
+For transactions in a foreign currency, the exchange rate on the date of the transaction will be fetched from the European Central Bank.
+This means that the date of the transaction and the currency will be sent to their server.
+For securities such as ETFs, it's required to know whether the fund is accumulating or distributing to be able calculate the correct tax rate.
+For this, the ISIN of the security will be sent to Investing.com's server.

 ## Technical explanations

 ### Design

+tobcalc's code was written to be used with Deno.
+The reason Deno is being used instead of Node.js is primarily because of [Deno's implementation of web API's](https://deno.land/manual@v1.8.3/runtime/web_platform_apis) which means that if the code is relatively easy to port if the target platform is the web instead of Deno.
+In fact, because of [Deno's `bundle` command](https://deno.land/manual/tools/bundler), no porting is necessary as a single ES module is outputted which can be natively used within a browser.
+Other reasons why Deno was chosen instead of Node.js were Deno's more secure defaults and the fact that no Node modules were needed to make this project possible.

 ### Possible attack vectors and measures taken to safeguard

+- Web app
+  - Third party analytics script (SimpleAnalytics/Plausible) will be loaded from webpage
+    - We cannot trust any third party - their CDN or script may be compromised
+    - Content Security Policy (CSP) will not help in this case
+    - Prevent that the code in the script gets changed into something malicious by using Subresource Integrity which checks that the loaded script matches the hash given in the web page
+    - This does mean that we have to trust that the version at the time of the hash is safe
+  - XSS (e.g. due to unsanitized input being embedded into page)
+    - `Content-Security-Policy: default-src 'self'` to prevent inline scripts and only allow requests to own origin (note: this will include the analytics page)

 ## To do (order of high to low priority)